 - Identical equipment may not require identical maintenance.

 - Maintenance only preserves a piece of equipment’s inherent design reliability and performance.

 - Good maintenance programs improve and become better over time.

 Examples of Reliability-Centered Maintenance

 Did you know that NASA has saved more than $300,000 in maintenance costs since it began practicing RCM at its Marshall Flight Center facilities?
 NASA’s RCM plan, mostly used for its pressurized systems, has enabled the institution to reduce energy consumption, improve workplace safety, minimize environmental impact, and extend the lifespan of aging pieces of equipment.

 Additionally, The National Ignition Facility has saved $2 million in maintenance costs by using RCM.
 The RCM approach has enabled it to cut out routine maintenance tasks that were unproductive.
 Instead, it focused on identifying potential problems and how to effectively take care of them.

 The main difference between preventive vs reliability-centered maintenance is the structure of each maintenance schedule.
-While PM tends to be generalized across a number of assets, RCM looks at each individual asset and ,matches it with a unique maintenance strategy.
+While PM tends to be generalized across several assets, RCM looks at each asset and matches it with a unique maintenance strategy.
 In terms of cost, preventive maintenance is expensive due to its extensive scheduling needs.
 RCM, on the other hand, only has high upfront costs that decrease as equipment-specific maintenance procedures reduce inefficiencies.